indiesoftby/defold-liveupdate-reszip/README.md

 [![ResZip Cover](cover.jpg)](https://github.com/indiesoftby/defold-liveupdate-reszip)

-# ResZip: use Live Update to improve load speed of HTML5 game

-In short, HTML5 games should load **as fast as possible**!
-Why -> https://vimeo.com/350139974
+# ResZip

+A ready-to-use Lua module and example project on how to use LiveUpdate to download extra content in your game.
+In the world of HTML5 games, we use this to speed up the delivery of the game, as every second counts!

+## Detailed Explanation

 It's important to deliver something meaningful to the user as soon as possible — the longer they wait for the game to load, the bigger the chance they will leave before waiting for everything to finish.
+Why?
+The video explains that well: https://vimeo.com/350139974

 You can do the following things:
 - Split your Defold game resources into two parts: resources required for the first level plus **everything else**.
 The game lazily loads more content or loads it on demand while players are playing the first level.
-- Or make SD/HD versions of your atlases to lazily load HD graphics on game start (*the example will be added later*).
+- Or make SD/HD versions of your atlases to lazily load HD graphics on game start.

 Defold has the [Live Update](https://defold.com/manuals/live-update/) feature that we can use to implement these ideas, and the project aims to demonstrate the usage of it.
 The project contains:

 - The Lua `liveupdate_reszip.reszip` module that downloads (with progress!) and mounts the missing resources.
-- The Bash script (`example_build_script.sh`) shows you how to automatically build your game for the web and move the `resources.zip` file to your build result folder.
+- The Bash script (`example_build_script.sh`) shows you how to automatically build your game for the web and move the `resources.zip` file to the build result folder.

 Check out the online demos:
 1. [**Demo 1**](https://indiesoftby.github.io/defold-liveupdate-reszip/latest/index.html) - this project. **Tap anywhere to load level 2.**